microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 ### 🚀 Sprint

-* [ ] Fork of [#12927] - prompt-able sections can accept a command to dynamically populate options
+* [ ] Fork of [#12927] - prompt-able sections can accept a command to
-* [ ] Enlighten the suggestions UI to understand a yet undeclared syntax for snippets with prompt-able sections in them.
+  dynamically populate options, a la VsCode's tasks.json
 * [ ] Stand up a dedicated repo for `terminal-snippets`
   * [ ] Pull those down, or compile them in, or so -->